distributed-system-analysis/smallfile/README.md

  * files/sec – most relevant for smaller file sizes
  * IOPS -- application I/O operations per sec, rate of read()/write()
- * MB/s -- megabytes/sec, data transfer rate
+ * MB/s -- megabytes/sec (really MiB/sec), data transfer rate

 Users should never need to run smallfile.py -- this is the python class which implements the workload generator.
 Developers can run this module to invoke its